ssilva/bggo/README.md

 ### Examples

-For now, the following use cases are covered.
+For the moment, the following use cases are availabe.

 1. Get the rating of a board game:
     ```